YakDriver/magicmix/README.md

 - `--list-strategies` – print registered strategies and exit
 - `--timeout` – optional processing timeout (e.g. `30s`)
 - `--limit` – maximum number of tracks to output (leave unset to keep all)
-- `--seed` – seed for pseudo-random decisions (omit for a different shuffle each run)
+- `--seed` – deterministic seed for pseudo-random decisions; omit or set to `0` for a time-based seed (the CLI logs the chosen seed so you can rerun with it)

 ## Next Steps